Tinker-Twins/AutoDRIVE/README.md

 # AutoDRIVE Testbed
-### A Testbed for Scaled Autonomous Vehicle Research and Education
+### A Testbed for Autonomous Vehicle Research and Education